elithaxxor/GUIDES/README.md

 nmcli networking connectivity

-nmcli radio all   ## show status for all devices nmcli radio wwan  ## for tethered devices nmcli radio wifi  ## show status for wifi devices
+nmcli radio all   ## show status for all devices nmcli radio wwan  #-oG” flag can be used to store the nmap result in to specific file.# for tethered devices nmcli radio wifi  ## show status for wifi devices

 nmcli device status